Fireworks banned in unincorporated parts of Garfield County

 In the wake of wildfires burning across Western Colorado, including one in Eagle County where more than 400 acres have gone up in smoke in less than 72 hours, the Garfield County commissioners on Monday elected to be proactive and play it safe.

-In a short hearing, commissioners passed an ordinance banning the use of fireworks in unincorporated areas of the county through July 5.
+In a short hearing, commissioners passed an ordinance banning the use of fireworks in unincorporated areas of the county until the fire danger subsides.
+The ban could stay in effect until the end of the year, if need be.

 Persons caught using fireworks will have to pay a fine of up to $1,000 for each violation, which can be reduced to $300 if he or she acknowledges their guilt and pays the fine before the trial date, according to the ordinance.

-The ban does not extend to the sale of legal fireworks, but does mean that they cannot be used in unincorporated parts of the county.
-Rifle City Council last week also elected to ban the use of fireworks in city limits, and other municipalities in the county are expected to follow suit.
+The ban does not extend to the sale of legal fireworks, but it does mean that they cannot be used in unincorporated parts of the county, including Battlement Mesa.
+Rifle City Council last week also elected to ban the use of fireworks in city limits, and other municipalities in the county may follow suit.

 "It is really dangerous out there right now," County Commissioner John Martin said.
 "It's universally known that it is an extreme fire danger right now."